equinor/ert/docs/reference/configuration/keywords.rst

         to control the runtime of simulations.
 When STOP_LONG_RUNNING is set to TRUE, MIN_REALIZATIONS is the minimum number of realizations run before the simulation is stopped.
-After MIN_REALIZATIONS have succeded successfully, the realizatons left are allowed to run for 25% of the average runtime for successful realizations, and then killed.
+After MIN_REALIZATIONS have succeded successfully, the realizations left are allowed to run for 25% of the average runtime for successful realizations, and then killed.

         *Example:*